 While LCD TV and LED TV are two words occasionally found in the advertising realm, the difference is not quite fully known.
 Any discussion resonating around digital TV technologies wouldn’t be whole without the mere mention of them.
 Let’s take a look at some of the distinct features that make each so unique from the other and what essentially counts in superiority comparison.

 How are the two related?

-Basically, LED is an upgraded version of LCD and it’s only the acronyms that throws so much confusion into the discussion.
-LCD stands for liquid crystal display while LED is an acronym for light emitting diodes.
-Both the former and the latter constitutes two layers of glass that are polarized via which liquid crystals both pass and block light.
-Technically, LED is a subset or the improved technology of LCD.
+Basically, LED is an upgraded version of LCD and it’s only the acronyms that throw so much confusion into the discussion.
+LCD stands for liquid crystal display while LED is an acronym for light-emitting diodes.
+Both the former and the latter constitute two layers of glass that are polarized via which liquid crystals both pass and block light.
+Technically, LED is a subset of the improved technology of LCD.

 How are the two different?